Technologicat/mcpyrate/doc/troubleshooting.md

 ### Wrong type of list

-If you edit ASTs manually, check that you're really using a `list` where the [AST docs at Green Tree Snakes](https://greentreesnakes.readthedocs.io/en/latest/nodes.html) say *"a list of ..."*, and not a `tuple` or something else.
+If you edit ASTs manually, check that you're really using a `list` where the [AST docs](https://docs.python.org/3/library/ast.html) say *"a list of ..."*, and not a `tuple` or something else.
 (Yes, Python's compiler is that picky.)

 Note that statement suites are represented as a bare `list`, and **not** as an `ast.List`.
 Any optional statement suite, when not present, is represented by an empty list, `[]`.